nvidia-holoscan/holohub/README.md

 1. Clone this repository.

-2. Choose to build Holohub sample apps using development container or bare metal.
+2. Choose to build Holohub using development container or using a local environment.

 **Container build**